gotify/contrib/README.md

 - [tystuyfzand/gotify-mqtt](https://github.com/tystuyfzand/gotify-mqtt) A plugin for MQTT message subscriptions (for IoT and others).
 - [tystuyfzand/gotify-smtp](https://github.com/tystuyfzand/gotify-smtp) A plugin for SMTP ingest of notifications.

+## Bash Scripts

+- [methatronc/checker](https://github.com/methatronc/checker) A Bash script that will push notifications for running docker images updates to your gotify server.

 ## Tools / Applications

 - [a-bali/janitor](https://github.com/a-bali/janitor) Availability monitoring and alerting for IOT devices.